smonn/hungrythinkers/readme.md

 ### Eat state

 While in the eating state philosophers become fed, reducing hunger by 2 each tick.
-If hunger reaches zero, they drop their forks and starts to think.
+If hunger reaches zero, they drop their forks and begin to think.

 ### Think state

 While in the thinking state philosophers become hungry, increasing hunger by 1 each tick.
-Each tick they'll try to pick up both forks.
-If they succeed, they'll start to eat.
-Otherwise they'll drop any forks they hold and continue to think.
-This solution prevents resource-hogging, allowing up to two philosophers to eat at the same time.
+Each tick they will try to pick up both forks.
+If they succeed, they begin to eat.
+Otherwise they drop any forks they possess and continue to think.
+This prevents resource-hogging, allowing up to two philosophers to eat at the same time.

+Another solution would be to let the philosophers keep any fork the manage to pick up.
+This would prevent other philosophers from snatching "their" forks, and might reduce the time they spend hungry/thinking.
+But it would also result in (usually) only one philosopher eating at a time.

 ## Forks